 The only drawback is that it is prone to scratches, however, small scratches are easily removed by a gentle swipe of your fingers.

-Swipe the phone, swipe your fingers.
+Swipe the phone, swipe your saddle-soft leather band.
 Sounds like a plan.
-An expensive plan.
-Le montre intelligente d’Hermès runs $1249 to $1499, depending on your choice of band.
+Sounds . . . sexy.
+Mind you, it’s an expensive plan.
+Le montre intelligente d’Hermès runs $1249 to $1499, depending on your choice of leather.
 Here’s the top-of-the-line Hermès Apple Watch strap:

 Hermès Apple Watch 5 straps come in either “Single Tour” (standard length) or “Double Tour” (an extra-long version that wraps around the wrist twice).
 You can order your Bulgari Surpenti-style Double Tour Apple Watch 5 strap in a range of solid shades or a combination of solid color and a printed motif taken from the Hermes “Della Cavalleria” scarf (above).